xav-b/taskbook/build.md

 ### Next

+- Fix board's sorting by priorities
 - Implement the library + plugin architecture
+- `edit` command to consolidate description, comment, tag, board, estimate, duration, ...
 - `theme` from config (`grey` and `board title`)
-- Durations to understand time: entering `10am` should show up as `10:00am` and rightly align
+- Durations to understand time: entering `10am` should show up as `10:00am` and rightly align.
+Also support `--estimate` as t-shirt sizes
 - Replace all `throw` by proper rendering + `process.exit`
 - Support estimates and time spent in the statistics at the bottom

-### Fix behaviors
+### Technicalities

 - More performant - should be a feature
 - _groupByX should belong to Catalog
 - Make board names stored lower case, displayed title case (case insensitive basically)

+### Ideas

 - `archive` and `timeline` to support same filters as `tb list`

-### Ideas

 - Storage: implement drizzle, sqlite and turso
-- Support duration and estimate markers instead of cli flags
+- Support duration and estimate markers in addition to cli flags
 - ZSH Autocompletion (take example of the existing one)
 - Have a `theme` where colors and all are abstracted as `primary`, `secondary`, etc... (at the very least get the `grey` customised)
 - Time boxing and pomodoro timer